avneesh91/pynaive_chain/README.md

 # PyNaive Chain
-This is the source code for a toy block chain introduced [here](https://technokeeda.com/programming/python-blockchain-implementation-toy/)
+This is the source code for a toy block chain introduced <a href="https://technokeeda.com/programming/python-blockchain-implementation-toy/" target="_blank">[here]</a>

 PyNaiveChain is a toy blockchain implemented completly in python.
 It has the following features as of now
    - Peer discovery of a loosely implemented gossip protocol